-Some readings are direct: a boundary restricts~\q{P5:restriction-term}, supports ``physical objects on it''~(P1), or serves as a display when content is projected (P5).
-Experts extended these to functions that regulate, reveal, and transform.
+\mySubFinding{Unfolding Boundary Functions}{sec:boundary-function} Beyond restricting~\q{restriction-term}, supporting objects placed on them (P1), and serving as display surfaces for projected content (P5), boundaries can regulate, reveal, and transform.

-\paragraph{Regulating movement and attention} Boundaries shape how people move, gather, and focus.
-Dining and exhibition partitions create privacy and flow~\q{P2:virtual-wall}.
-On small surfaces, they guide touch, as when a tablet ``guides your hand to slide on this plane.''~(P5) Traffic lanes channel movement~(P2,~P5), and a beam of light frames attention~(P5).
-They can even embody ``imagined forces''~(P2), such as making an object hover~\cite{LiuXin2022PhygitalSupermarket}.
+\emph{Regulating movement and attention.\,} Boundaries orchestrate how people move, gather, and focus.
+In dining or exhibition spaces, partitions shape privacy and flow~\q{virtual-wall}.
+On small surfaces, they guide interaction, such as a tablet that ``guides your hand to slide on this plane''~(P5).
+Traffic lanes channel movement~(P2,~P5), while a focused beam of light creates a luminous boundary that frames attention~(P5).
+Boundaries can even embody ``imagined forces''~(P2), like making an object hover~\cite{LiuXin2022PhygitalSupermarket}.

-\paragraph{Concealing and staging information} Boundaries can act as ``containers''~(P1) that hide or stage content for later retrieval: for instance, in cluttered XR scenes, people want to tuck things away and bring them back later~\q{P3:stash-restore}.
-Paper Shredder-like behaviors suggest ways to discard information~\q{P1:old-info}.
+\emph{Concealing and staging information.\,} Boundaries can act as ``containers''~(P1) that hide or stage content for later retrieval: for instance, in cluttered scenes, people may want to tuck things away and bring them back later~\q{stash-restore}.
+Alternatively, Paper Shredder-like behaviors suggest ways to permanently remove information from view~\q{old-info}.

-\paragraph{Transforming states across sides} Boundaries can transform objects~\q{P6:cross-space}: ``[Place] the object on one side of the boundary and get the transformed result on the other.''~\q{P1:transform-task}.
-They also define states: whole on one side, fragmented on the other (Paper Shredder, \qs{P5:binary-state}); existent above, absent below (Trash Can, P5); concrete on one side, abstract on the other (Magic Mirror, \qs{P5:trash-mirror}).
+\emph{Transforming states across sides.\,} Boundaries can enact any transformation~\q{cross-space}: ``[Place] the object on one side of the boundary and get the transformed result on the other''~(P1).
+They also define states: whole on one side, fragmented on the other (Paper Shredder, \qs{binary-state}); existent above, absent below (Trash Can, P5); concrete on one side, abstract on the other (Magic Mirror, \qs{trash-mirror}).